RCIC-UCI-Public/website-rcic/docs/source/account/getting-account.rst

      intrinsic value of the data)**.
 Data stored here is most-often the result of funded research.

-:bluelight:`What happens the actual data when a student is no longer at UCI?` When students have their UCINetID deactivated by the university, RCIC at some time after the deactivation will do the following:
+:bluelight:`What happens the actual data when a student is no longer at UCI?` When students have their UCInetID deactivated by the university, RCIC at some time after the deactivation will do the following:

-  * Remove the student `UCINetID` from HPC3 and/or CRSP.
+  * Remove the student `UCInetID` from HPC3 and/or CRSP.
 This automatically removes them from any UNIX groups, too.
   * Archive *private* data for 6 months.
 After 6 months, *private* data is permanently deleted and cannot be recovered.
   * Leave *University Owned* data untouched.
 In other words, that data is neither archived nor deleted.
 If access to the data is required, then the faculty steward must open a support ticket to request any changes that